Family Divorce Information

 Each state has its own policies and procedures controlling child adoption.
 Most states have measures in place to assess the fitness of the adopting parents.
 Upon adoption, adopted children generally receive all the benefits afforded to natural children and parents owe adopted children all the legal duties of care and support owed to a natural or birth child of the marriage.
 The Virginia Beach family law attorney at my firm offers adoption-related services, which can help both adoptive and birth parents throughout all phases of the adoption process.

 Family relations create a host of legal consequences.
-Whether you are contemplating marriage or divorce; or are considering adoption, the family law attorney at my firm can explain the laws that apply to your particular situation and help you to make the best choices for you and your family.
-For further information, please schedule a confidential consultation by calling me at or contacting me online.
+Whether you are contemplating marriage or divorce; or are considering adoption, the family law attorneys at Hood Law can explain the laws that apply to your particular situation and help you to make the best choices for you and your family.
+For further information, please schedule a confidential consultation by calling us at or contacting us online.